AvolitesLtd/TitanManual/docs/timelines.md

 Timecode linking and local timecode controls
 ------------------

 The \{Link\} button in the bottom left of the Timeline View window links or unlinks the timeline with the timecode source.
 Especially with external timecode, it's useful when recording and editing to be able to control the timecode yourself rather than having to continually ask the video guys to rewind the source.
 So when this button is set to unlinked, you can control the timeline playback using the buttons in the top left corner of the Timeline View window as you would with an audio player.

 - If you are using Internal Timecode or Winamp as a timecode source then these buttons will also operate the local Timecode source while linked (and will play/pause Winamp if that is the timecode source).

 ![Timeline transport controls](/docs/images/Timeline-Timecode-Transport.png)

-- \{ |< \} sets the live timecode back to zero.
+- \{Rewind\} sets the live timecode back to zero.
-- \{ |> \} starts playing from the start timecode.
+- \{Play from cursor\} starts playing from the start timecode.
-- \{ > \} and \{ || \} are play / pause controls.
+- \{Play\} and \{Pause\} are play / pause controls.
-- \{ Stop \} stops playing and sets the live timecode back to zero.
+- \{Stop\} stops playing and sets the live timecode back to zero.
-- \{ Record \} enters live record mode but doesn't start timecode playback.
+- \{Record\} enters live record mode but doesn't start timecode playback.

 When you are linked to a timecode (except Internal Timecode and Winamp), the first four buttons are replaced by the timecode source name and only the Record button is shown.